KevinTanCH/GAproject1/README.md

-# GAproject1 (TB RPG)
+# GAproject1 (Turn-Based RPG)

-GA Project 1
+GA Project 1 Turn-Based RPG by Kevin

-## Your game's title

-This is a turn based RPG game.
-Background info of the game is a nice touch.

-Screenshot(s): Images of your actual game.
+## Turn-Based RPG

+This is a turn-based RPG game.
+I wanted to make a simple turn-based RPG game using Javascript.
+As of now it is mainly text based.
+Items in the game are inspired by common game items and historical items.

+Screenshot(s): Here

 ### Technologies Used:

-List of the technologies used, e.g., JavaScript, HTML, CSS...
+JavaScript, HTML, CSS

-### Getting Started:

-In this section include any instructions you deem important.

-### Next Steps:
+### How to Play:

+Open the HTML file and run the game.
+Click on start game to start.

-Planned future enhancements (icebox items).
+### Planned future enhancements (icebox items).

+Able to save and load file.